sg-crest A Singapore Government Agency Website

 If your application is accepted

-If your application is in order, the judge will accept your application and decide whether to issue a summons to the respondent or to dismiss your application.
+If your application is in order, the application will be referred to the duty judge who will decide whether to issue a summons to the respondent or to dismiss your application.
 This summons is a court document directing the respondent to attend a court session known as a court mention at a scheduled time and date.

-Depending on the nature of your case, the judge may also issue an expedited order (EO) if they find that there is imminent danger of family violence.
+Depending on the nature of your case, the judge may also issue an expedited order (EO) in addition to a summons if they find that there is imminent danger of family violence.

 You will then have to pay a sum of $1 for the issuance of the summons.

-The court will serve the summons on the respondent at the address provided in your application.
+The court will serve the summons and EO, if any, on the respondent at the address provided in your application.

 The duty judge may not be: